28 Fun Things To Do in Cozumel, Mexico

 There is a small, international airport on the island, so you can also fly directly to Cozumel.
 Several US airlines provide direct service, which is very convenient, although flights to Cozumel tend to be more expensive than those to Cancún.
 Also, some airlines fly to Cozumel only in high season, and stop the flights during the summer months.

-Taxis are not allowed to pick up passengers right at the airport, so if you’d like to catch one, you have to walk away a couple of blocks away from the airport to catch one.
+Taxis are not allowed to pick up passengers right at the airport, so you have to walk away a couple of blocks away from the airport to catch one.
+There are usually a couple waiting by Diego’s.

 Getting from Cancún to Cozumel by plane